NinaCrnivec/NinaCrnivec.github.io/_pages/cv.md

 _2009-2013_<br/>
 **Bachelor of Science in Physics**<br/>
 Faculty of Mathematics and Physics, University of Ljubljana, Slovenia<br/>
-* _2011-2012_<br/> (3rd academic year)
+  * _2011-2012_ (3rd academic year of Bachelor of Science in Physics)<br/>
     Faculty of Mathematics and Natural Sciences, Technical University of Berlin, Germany

 Publications
 ======